 There is one thing that every potential Burmese owner has to understand about grooming this cat.
 You have to pay attention to eye discharges that can cause staining of the fur near its eyes.
 Burmese cats have large, adorable eyes.
 Because of this, they have to secrete a thin film of fluid to help keep the eyes from drying.
 These secretions can solidify with the addition of particles in the air.
 They can form a small, clear ball in the corner of the cat’s eyes.
 Make sure to wipe this clean to help prevent staining.
 Also, if you notice the ball to have a yellowish or whitish color, bring your Burmese to the vet.

-Almost everyone knows that many cats are the diametrical opposites of dogs.
-They are aloof, standoffish, snobbish, and very antisocial.
-Don’t count the Burmese in this list.
+Practically everyone knows that most cats are the diametrical opposites of dogs.
+They can be aloof, standoffish, snobbish, and sometimes antisocial.
+Don’t count the Burmese in this list!
 This is a cat that is famous for being the ‘social butterfly’ in their kingdom.
 If you ever wanted a cat that had the playfulness and sociability of a dog, then the Burmese is for you.

 The Burmese has remarkable cuddling skills.
 They are the quintessential lap cats.
 They would rather spend the whole day in their owner’s laps than stay in their crates or cat beds.
 They can be very clingy.
 They can get attached to that special person in their lives.
 As such, separation anxiety can be a real concern for these kitties.